JasonToups/rick-and-morty-ts/README.md

 3. The app is responsive
 4. Bonus points if you take advantage of the location and episode endpoints to build your Rick and Morty user experience

+# Todos
+## API Call for All Characters with Axios
+1. On page load, an api call should be made to get all of the characters from the database.
+2. Save the api response in state on the Rendered Cards component.
+## API Call for Filtered Results with Axios
+1. The results of the filtered call.
+## Cards
+1. Create single card component to pass props into it to populate the card fields.
+I don't think we need state on this, since we want to update the fields on the card after it renders.
+## Rendered Cards
+1. Create the rendered cards container that will take the response from the API calls and render the results.
+Should pass api results into the container.
+This will be handled with state.

 # API Results

 ## Characters